-The Nepal Government suspended international and domestic flights in Nepal on March 22 and March 24 respectively.
+The Nepal Government suspended international and domestic flights in Nepal on March 22 and 24, respectively.
 The country imposed a nationwide lockdown since that day to prevent the spread of Novel Coronavirus.

 Nepal is looking forward to opening domestic and international flights from August 17.
 A Cabinet meeting was held at Prime Minister KP Sharma Oli’s residence on Monday, July 20, 2020.
-With the decrease in COVID-19 cases in Nepal, a major decision to resume domestic and international flights in Nepal from August 17 was taken at the meeting.
+With the decrease in COVID-19 cases in Nepal, a significant decision to resume domestic and international flights in Nepal from August 17 was taken at the meeting.

-According to the MoHP media briefing (22/7/2020, 16:15), 100 new cases have been registered today with 18,094 confirmed cases.
+According to the MoHP media briefing (22/7/2020, 16:15), 100 new cases have been registered today, with 18,094 confirmed cases.
 In the last 24 hours, 3779 RT PCR test was done.
-The good news is with 207 patients discharged; the total number of recoveries is 12,684 (70.1% of total confirmed cases).
-However, 2 deaths recorded today takes the number of the death toll to 42.
+The good news is with 207 patients discharged, the total number of recoveries is 12,684 (70.1% of total confirmed cases).
+However, two deaths were recorded today to take the death toll to 42.